Robert Edward Gordon

-Dr. Robert Edward Gordon is an Assistant Professor in General Studies at the Fred Fox School of Music in the College of Fine Arts, Affiliated Faculty with the Center for the Philosophy of Freedom, and a Fellow at the UA Center for Buddhist Studies in the College of Humanities.
-Trained as a philosopher and an art historian, his work encompasses a broad range of interests: Eastern art and philosophy, art and economics, freedom and its relationship to the fine arts, art and poverty, and humanistic geography.
+Dr. Robert Edward Gordon is an Adjunct Instructor at the Fred Fox School of Music and Associate Director of ACII.
+He teaches MUS 160 D1 - Human Achievement & Innovation in the Arts and establishes formative relationships with other units in the university.
+Trained as a philosopher and an art historian, his work encompasses a broad range of interests: Eastern art and philosophy, art and economics, freedom, art and poverty, and humanistic geography.
 With an emphasis on the epistemologies of contemporary life, his writings investigate how the meanings and ideas embedded in the world (artworks, architecture, nature) are experienced in terms of the attitudes, perceptions, and values of the individual.

-“There is something about human beings as we get older that makes us want to share what we know, to help the young and others by imparting our knowledge and wisdom in order to make a better society.
+“There is something about human beings as we get older that make us want to share what we know, to help the young and others by imparting our knowledge and wisdom in order to make a better society.
 At root we want to share our hearts.
-This is the core of humanistic geography and art: as a space that centers human experience as the fulcrum of meaning vis-à-vis environment, and a place where feelings and sentiments can find corporeal existence and privilege.”
+This is also the core of humanistic geography and art: as a space that centers human experience as the fulcrum of meaning vis-à-vis environment, and a place where feelings and sentiments can find corporeal existence and privilege.” ~Robert E. Gordon

 Dr. Gordon has taught art history and philosophy at various colleges and universities over the last ten years.
 He has lectured at large corporations and museums on Baroque and Contemporary Art, and worked in Chicago as a corporate art consultant in addition to managing a number of retail art galleries.
 Elements of his research are incorporated in the Japanese American National Museum’s Traveling Exhibition.